Easy As Cookies

 ingredients for grapefruit scones

-Use unsalted butter; salted butter will make your scones salty.
-I'm sure you could use solid coconut oil or vegan butter.
-Shortening will also work, but will make your scones taste flat, since it adds no flavor.
+Unsalted butter, cut into the flour, provides lift and moisture.
+Salted butter will make your scones salty.
+Solid coconut oil or vegan butter should work; so should shortening, but it may make your scones taste flat since it adds no flavor.

-There's no adequate substitute for powdered sugar for the glaze, as the cornstarch in the powdered sugar helps it to thicken.
+Powdered sugar is necessary for the glaze, as it includes cornstarch which helps it to thicken.

 a partial scone stacked on a whole scone, to show interior